AudreyFitchett/Lab6/README.md

 ## Lab Questions

 ### 1 - How might you add more than two bits together?
+Chain more adders together.

 ### 2 - What is the importance of the XOR gate in an adder?
+The only time it's true is when you're adding 0 + 1.
+We get the sum by XORing the inputs and carry in.

 ### 3 - What is the largest number a two bit adder can handle?
 What happens when you go over?
+The largest number a two bit adder can handle is 3.
+When you go over, you get an overflow error.